-- SHORT FILM and VIDEO CONTENT festival;

 - SUBMISSIONS: All submissions must be made online, by official deadline-dates (as listed on this page).
-Please include in your profile the city, state, or country you are representing.
+Please include in your FF profile the city, state, country.

-- ENTERING IN THE PROPER CATEGORY: Entrants to the festival must enter their film in the category that they rightfully fit in to.
+- CATEGORY: Entrants to the festival must enter their film in the category that they rightfully fit in to.
 The festival reserves the right to place your film into another category that's better suited for your film.
 If your title is moved, it will compete for awards in its new category.

 - SCREENING COPY: Required 15 days after official selection notification.
-If your screening copy is the same as your submission copy (submitted and available to download via Dropbox, Vimeo, or FilmFreeway) you don’t have to send another copy.
-If you wish to send different screening copy – it must be received within 15 days of official selection notification.
-The festival CANNOT download from YouTube (you MUST send another copy via Dropbox or WeTransfer) or locked Vimeo channels (you must ALLOW downloading on Vimeo or send it via Dropbox or WeTransfer).
+If your screening copy is the same as your submission copy (via Vimeo or FilmFreeway) you don’t have to send another copy.
+If you wish to send updated copy – it must be received within 15 days of selection notification.
+The festival CANNOT download from YouTube (only via FilmFreeway, Vimeo or WeTransfer).
+If it's on Vimeo, you must ALLOW downloading on Vimeo.
 Kinodrome has the right to cancel your screening and official selection, if NO copy arrives and NO copy is available for download 15 days after you’re notified.

 - EXCERPTS: By entering this festival, entrants reserve the right for Kinodrome to screen excerpts from their films for promotion (festival teaser video).

-- SUBTITLES: All non-English narrative films (featuring story related voices) must be subtitled/dubbed in English to be eligible for screening and judging.
-It does NOT apply to music videos or experimental content that uses visuals as primary expression.
+- SUBTITLES: All non-English films (with voice in foreign language) must be subtitled/dubbed in English to be eligible for screening and judging.
+It does NOT apply to music video lyrics or experimental content that uses visuals as primary expression.

-- ENTRY FEES: Entry fees cannot be refunded if an entrant changes his/her mind later and wants to withdraw.
+- ENTRY FEES: Entry fees cannot be refunded if an entrant changes his/her/their mind later and wants to withdraw.

-- WAIVERS: Free submission or waivers will be given to certain productions that come from countries under economic sanctions or countries in wars.
-If you feel that your entry deserves a WAIVER, email festival and send your bio, artwork info, and any relevant data (the festival will reply within 10 days).
+- WAIVERS: Free submission or waivers will be given to certain content that comes from countries under economic sanctions/wars.
+If you feel that your entry deserves a waiver, email festival and send your bio, artwork link and any relevant data (the festival will reply within 10 days).